CENTER FOR RESILIENT SCHOOLS AND COMMUNITIES

 The Spartanburg Academic Movement’s Center for Resilient Schools and Communities is an initiative to empower children, families, neighborhoods, and schools with the necessary tools to build resilience.

-The Center also works with supporting agencies that serve those four groupings with the tools they need to develop personal and community resilience.
+The Center also works with supporting agencies with the tools they need to develop personal and community resilience.
 This work is instrumental in reaching the Spartanburg Academic Movement's goal to build economic mobility anchored in academic achievement.

 SAM has been working for over a decade to uncover factors that negatively impact a child’s chances for academic success.
 Poverty and demographics have long been linked to high adverse childhood experience (ACEs) rates.
 These factors create unique conditions that can reduce a child’s ability to succeed in school.
 Academic success is linked with lifelong economic stability and mobility.
 Therefore, working in these high areas of need to improve the resilience of children and families is a natural fit for the work of SAM.